 The main attraction of municipal bonds is that they generate tax-free income.
-But since virtually all income produced within a Roth IRA is already tax-free, there is no point to holding municipal bonds in such an account.
+But since virtually all income produced within a Roth IRA is already tax-free, there is no point in holding municipal bonds in such an account.
 Your interest income is already protected from taxes.

-It’s absolutely true that you should favor growth type investments in a Roth IRA, or any other type of retirement plan for that matter.
+It’s absolutely true that you should favor growth type investments in a Roth IRA or any other type of retirement plan for that matter.
 But at the same time, you can’t completely ignore the importance of capital preservation.
-For that reason, you should necessarily avoid the types of investments that have the potential to produce very large gains, but also crushing losses.
+For that reason, you should necessarily avoid the types of investments that have the potential to produce very large gains but also crushing losses.

 Assets That Generate Long-term Capital Gains